stub42/pytz/src/README.txt

-You can take shortcuts when dealing with the UTC side of timezone conversions. ``normalize()`` and ``localize()`` are not really necessary when there are no daylight savings time transitions to deal with.
+You can take shortcuts when dealing with the UTC side of timezone conversions. ``normalize()`` and ``localize()`` are not really necessary when there are no daylight saving time transitions to deal with.

 >>> utc_dt = datetime.utcfromtimestamp(1143408899).replace(tzinfo=utc)